Grant-Giesbrecht/Quark/syntax.md

 Fill this in later.

+## List of Compiler Option Directives:

+* `PROGRAM_MEMORY`: Program memory value (string)
+* `TRUE_VALUE`: Integer value for 'TRUE' condition in conditional checks.
+Also used as replacement for 'True' keyword.
+* `FALSE_VALUE`: Integer value for 'FALSE' keyword.
+Note this is not used in conditional checks, as false is defined logically as 'not true'.
+* `ADD_MISSING_HALT`: boolean value.
+If true, compiler adds a `HALT` instruction at end of program if not present.

+Example: `#OPTION FALSE_VALUE 14`

 ## List of Symbols and Keywords:

 * `=`: Assigns the numeric value on the RHS to the specified value (LHS must be a memory location, including abstract memory locations).